Back braces as representative skins

 A young girl’s brace where she stores her prized possessions.

-A colourful brace with sculpted-in pockets to store personal artifacts.
+A colourful brace with sculpted-in pockets to store personal artefacts.

 The structural aesthetic of a traditional corset is imprinted into the material,